bosch-io/bcx2017/Available_Protocols/Actility-LoRaWAN Adapter for Hono.md

 If you have configured your device's Callback on the Actility Backend, the call to the adapter should automatically be made and you need not do anything further.

-You can then just subscribe to any notifications to your device via Hono.
+You can then just subscribe to any notifications to your device via Hono or IoT Things.

 The adapter supports either application/json or application/xml format.

-### Debugging and Errors

-#### Last Device Status
-In order to debug/observe the last call made by your device to the adapter, you can call the following endpoint: /status/bcx2017/[deviceid]

-The endpoint will return the last packet frame sent by your device to the adapter via the Sigfox Backend.

-#### Other Debugging/Status Endpoints

-/status		- General status and uptime information /status/err 	- Last reported/known error/exception encountered by the adapter
+**NOTE: The Device ID for devices via this adapter will be appended with "lorawan."**
+**Example: lorawan.mydevice**

-## Packet Frame Format
+## Payload Format
-A typical incoming LoRaWAN payload would look something like this:

-### XML
+### Actility ThingPark XML
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <DevEUI_uplink xmlns="http://uri.actility.com/lora">